 - Social or family support available to you.

 This is not an exhaustive list, as quarantine and travel restrictions are subject to change without notice.
 We encourage students to review the Government of Canada’s website on creating a quarantine plan and reaching out to the ISSO if any further support is required.
-We recommend that students begin planning their arrival well in advance, including budgeting for additional expenses that may be incurred as a result of quarantine.
+Students should begin planning their arrival well in advance, including budgeting for additional expenses that may be incurred as a result of quarantine.

 - Submit your information via ArriveCAN

-Students and their co-arriving family members travelling to Canada are required to submit their information electronically through the ArriveCAN mobile app no later than 72 hours before they board their flight.
+Students and their co-arriving family members travelling to Canada are required to submit their information electronically through the ArriveCAN mobile app within 72 hours before they board their flight.
 Students must be ready to show their ArriveCAN receipt to a border services officer who will verify that they have submitted their information digitally.

 Travellers seeking quarantine exemptions based on vaccine status must upload proof of full vaccination into ArriveCAN.
 Guidance on determining vaccination status can be found on the Government of Canada’s Travel Website.
 Documentation of the full vaccine series must be provided in English or French (or a certified translation into English or French).
 A person who submits false information on vaccination status could be subject to fines or other penalties.